bluewave-labs/bluewave-uptime/README.md

 <p align="center"><strong>An open source server monitoring application</strong></p>

 ![Dashboard-dark](https://github.com/user-attachments/assets/db875138-164f-453c-a75e-889f88747578)
-(yes, we have a light theme as well, but this looks better on readme.md)

 Checkmate is an open source uptime manager, server & Docker monitoring tool used to track the operational status and performance of servers and websites.
 It regularly checks whether a server/website is accessible and performs optimally, providing real-time alerts and reports on the monitored services' availability, downtime, and response time.

 Checkmate also has an agent, called [Capture](https://github.com/bluewave-labs/capture), to retrieve data from remote servers.
 While Capture is not required to run Checkmate, it provides additional insigths about your servers' CPU, RAM, disk and temperature status.

+We **love** what we are building here, and learn a few things about Reactjs, Nodejs, MongoDB and Docker while building Checkmate. **If you would like to support us, please consider giving it a ⭐, think about contributing or providing feedback.** Please note that we do not operate a monetary donation program, make money by deploying servers, or run a SaaS business.

 ## 📦 Demo